SAP/luigi/docs/navigation-parameters-reference.md

 ### preserveQueryParams
 - **type**: boolean
 - **description**: defines if query parameters are persisted in the URL after path changes.
-- **default**: the default is `false`, which means query parameters are not persisted in the URL after navgiation request.
+- **default**: the default is `false`, which means query parameters are not persisted in the URL after navigation request.

 ## Navigation parameters
 The navigation parameters allow you to configure **global** navigation settings directly under the `navigation:` section in the configuration file.